 - Birth injuries are much more common with male babies compared to girls.
 The injury rate per 1,000 births is over 6.9 for boys compared to 5.1 for girls.
 The obvious reason is that male babies are significantly larger which makes passing through the birth canal more difficult.

 - Only a small percentage of the total reported birth injuries are classified as "minor."
 Over 80% of all reported birth injuries are classified as "moderate to severe" which includes things like broken bones, brain damage, and nerve damage.

 - Infant mortality rates in the United States are approximately 586 for every 100,000 live births.
 The top 3 leading causes of infant mortality are congenital malformations, low birth weight, and sudden infant death syndrome.

 - Birth injuries account for 20% of all infant fatalities which makes birth injury the 4th leading cause.
 This means that for every 100,000 babies delivered, approximately 135 of them will die as the result of some form of birth injury.

 - The rate of birth injuries in the U.S. has steadily increased each year over the last several decades.
 In 2018, doctors and getting smarter and committing medical malpractice less frequently.

-A review of the statistics for birth injuries as they relate to race, economic status and geographic location are somewhat surprising.
+A review of the statistics for birth injuries as they relate to race, economic status, and geographic location are somewhat surprising.
 As the statistics below indicate, there does not appear to be any correlation between birth injury rates and race or income level.
 Birth injury appears to be an equal opportunity tragedy affecting all socio-economic groups at about the same rate.
-There is, however, a significance difference in birth injury rates based on whether you live in an urban or rural area.
+There is, however, a significant difference in birth injury rates based on whether you live in an urban or rural area.